Things to see and do

 Walk to Deal Castle

 If you have time why not take a walk or cycle along the seafront to Deal Castle?
-Like Walmer it was built by order of Henry VIII and is one of a chain of 'Device' coastal forts built locally, including Camber, Sandgate and Sandown.
+Only one mile away, like Walmer it was built by order of Henry VIII and is one of a chain of 'Device' coastal forts built locally, including Camber, Sandgate and Sandown.

 Plan your visit to Walmer Castle and Gardens today.